Android-Academy-Global/fundamentals-2020-extra-tasks/create-new-task.md

 4. Add link to
 5. Open pull request to **master** branch;
 6. Ask other mentors to review you task.
-7. Once you got all required approves, ping @VadzimV to merge it.
+7. Once you got all required approves, merge it.

 ### Definition of done